SnowballSH/Avalanche/README.md

 `zig build -Drelease-fast`

-Avalanche is only guaranteed to compile using master branch of Zig.
+Avalanche is only guaranteed to compile using Zig v0.10.0.
+Newer versions will not work as Avalanche still uses Stage1.

-Avalanche also has a lichess account: https://lichess.org/@/IceBurnEngine
+Avalanche also has a lichess account (though not often played): https://lichess.org/@/IceBurnEngine

 ## Tuning